GaetanLepage/phd-manuscript/sections/5_rl/2_problem/0_index.typ

 *Running of an episode.*
 An episode starts with the agent and one or several sources randomly placed in the room.
-One source is considered as the target.
+One source is considered the target.
 This means that the #acr("ASR") output will be evaluated against the actual transcript pronounced by this source.
 Other sources might also be added and can act as adversarial sources.
 The process is sequential and discrete.